 All electronic media (Videos, CDs, DVDs, etc.) used in the classroom must be related to the curriculum being taught, be grade level appropriate and must be approved by school administration prior to viewing by students.
-See media handbook regarding rules for parental permission.
+See media handbook and audiovisual policy 2540 for more information.